-These days have been no exception.
-As the hateful comments by politicians took their course, as warmongering editors declared war on Muslims, and as the common Dane wrote hateful comments from behind his computer screen – another voice began to appear.
+This was no exception.
+As the hateful comments by politicians took their course, as warmongering editors declared war on Muslims, and as the common Dane wrote hateful comments from behind his computer screen, another voice began to appear.
 A voice that has left an everlasting imprint on my heart.

-Our fellow Danes came to the mosque and handed flowers.
-Our fellow Danes have smiled, questioned and been critical of the black-and-white picture portrayed by media and politicians.
+Our fellow Danes have come to the mosque and handed out flowers.
+Our fellow Danes have smiled, questioned, and been critical of the black-and-white picture portrayed by media and politicians.